 Rebuild ASAP

 Clearly, if you have had to draw down your emergency savings by a large amount, you won’t be able to just replace it instantly.
-Instead, you will mostly likely have to start rebuilding a little at a time.
+Instead, you will most likely have to start rebuilding a little at a time.
 Make sure that you do so as quickly as possible, either by earning extra money or looking for ways to cut back.
 The important thing is that you start rebuilding your emergency fund as soon as possible.

 My friend probably should have made different decisions.
 He could have used some of the initial lump sum of back payment to rebuild his emergency fund.
 Each regular check they received afterwards was also a good opportunity to add to the buffer.

 Forgetting to replenish an emergency fund is extremely common, so we shouldn’t be too hard on my friend.
 Still, he squandered his opportunities to cushion himself from this fall.
 Now he likely has to tap into his credit card in the meantime.
 That could mean paying high interest rates and a credit score ding, if he can’t pay off the balance in a timely manner.
-Plus he’ll be in serious trouble again if those additional 11 weeks of benefits end and he still hasn’t found a job by then.
+Plus, he’ll be in serious trouble again if those additional 11 weeks of benefits end and he still hasn’t found a job by then.
 He could be right back in the same dilemma if he doesn’t adjust his financial priorities.

 Your Emergency Fund and Your Financial Health